How Much Does Heroin Cost?

 In most states, in fact, it is cheaper to abuse heroin than cigarettes.
 However, heroin is highly addictive and can cause individuals to become severely dependent on the drug within a short time.

 To achieve a continual high, many people abuse heroin in binges, taking more before the first dose wears off.
-In order to chase these long-lasting effects, a person may spend anywhere from $100 to $200 a day to abuse heroin.
+In order to chase these long-lasting effects, a person may spend anywhere from $100 to $200 a day on heroin.

 Why Heroin Is So Low-Cost